mpkin/PhD-tutorials/RNPL/README.md

-### RNPL
+# RNPL

 The code in this directory illustrates basic functionality of `RNPL` (Rapid Numerical Prototyping Language).
 This directory contains several examples:
 1. `klein-gordon` -- solution of the Klein-Gordon equation in 1D
-2. `ode-relax` -- solution of coupled systems of ODEs using `RNPL`'s built-in Newton-Gauss-Seidel relaxation
+2. `ode-relax` -- solution of coupled systems of ODEs using RNPL's built-in Newton-Gauss-Seidel relaxation

 Further reading:
 ```